iambumblehead/scroungejs/README.md

    supress console messages.

  - `--isMintFilter=`_bool_
-   only process files that include `_mint` in their filename.
+   only process files that include `_mint` in their filename. this should only be used for the special case when a build directory has many files that should not be included in the build process. `_mint` distinguishes a file that _should_ be included in the build process from a file that _should not_ be included in the build process.

  - `--isTimestamped=`_bool_
    add a timestamp to name of the output files.